acidanthera/AppleSupportPkg/README.md

 Reference driver to shim AMI APTIO proprietary mouse & keyboard protocols or Generic UEFI input protocols for File Vault 2 GUI input support.
 Generally [modified UsbKbDxe](https://github.com/acidanthera/AppleSupportPkg/tree/master/Platform/AppleUsbKbDxe) works no worse on APTIO V, but for Z77, Z87, and similar AppleGenericInput may be the only solution.

-## AppleUiSupport
-Driver which implements set of protocol for support EfiLoginUi which used for FileVault as login window.
-In short, it implements FileVault support and replaces AppleKeyMapAggregator.efi, AppleEvent.efi, AppleUiTheme.efi, FirmwareVolume.efi, AppleImageCodec.efi.
-Also, it contains hash service fixes and unicode collation for some boards.
-These fixes removed from AptioMemoryFix in R23.

 ## AppleEfiSignTool
 Open source tool for verifying Apple EFI binaries.
 It supports ApplePE and AppleFat binaries.